How to Create a Social Media Marketing Campaign

-By placing sponsored posts on popular hashtags and keywords related to your industry, you can quickly spread relevant information around the web.
+You can quickly spread relevant information around the web by placing sponsored posts on popular hashtags and keywords related to your industry.

 However, just because you pay doesn’t mean you should ignore organic activities altogether.
 Consider sharing links to blog articles, white papers, press releases, podcasts, etc., on your website and other social media pages.
 A little bit of strategic promotion goes a long way.

 Another thing to note: A social media marketing campaign is highly visual.
-Therefore, when designing your campaigns, ensure that you incorporate plenty of visuals throughout, including graphics, infographics, charts, photos, memes, etc. These items can boost readership by encouraging interaction and engagement.
+Therefore, when designing your campaigns, ensure you incorporate plenty of visuals, including graphics, infographics, charts, photos, memes, etc. These items can boost readership by encouraging interaction and engagement.

 4. Measure Results

-Now that you’ve got everything else covered, I’d like to pass the last piece of advice along involves measuring results.
-Without proper measurement, you cannot improve your performance and learn from your mistakes.
+Now that you’ve got everything else covered, I’d like to pass along the last piece of advice that involves measuring results.
+You cannot improve your performance and learn from your mistakes without proper measurement.

 What works for me may not necessarily apply to you, so it’s imperative to identify what measurements matter most.
 Here are the top metrics I’ve seen in my experience as a marketer:

 - Conversion rate

 - Reach (percentage of page views that convert)